Apochrosi/Modding-Requests/README.md

 Let us create and make our own custom planet values like ammenities with modifiers.

-25 - editable shift_ethic command
+25 - Editable shift_ethic command

 make shift_ethic customizable and let us change how it works.